firavoyage/blogging/projects.md

 - sr story in english
   - all trailblaze missions full gameplay
   - autoplay all the time
+  - wallpaper of certain scenes
   - auto battle as possible
   - in about two weeks
 - other games like hg hi zzz
   - not now
   - action games not visual novels
+- more about gi sr
+  - gi is fairy tale about adventure
+  - sr is fable about paths and aeons
 - inspired by
   - fandom sr wiki
   - memoir of prosperity